Blablux/azimuth/README.md

   Use `./PlsMaker.py -h` for help.
 - `CbzArchive.py` is a class to download some specific comic books and compress them as a comic book archive.
+- `SrvBackup.py` (WIP) is a class for maintaining consistent backup of a server.
+It contains a simple `mysqldump` at this moment, but should include in the future a full website directory backup, config backup, and probably a image backup for RPi SDCards.
-- `RgbDmcConverter.py` is a class aimed at converting images (mostly pixel art) to [DMC](http://www.dmc.fr) colors for cross stitching.
+- `RgbDmcConverter.py` (WIP) is a class aimed at converting images (mostly pixel art) to [DMC](http://www.dmc.fr) colors for cross stitching.

 ## Side Note